When you write your resume, the contact information section might not be your main concern.

 How to format your contact information section

-Your contact information section is usually placed at the top of your resume no matter which resume format you pick, so it’s the first thing a hiring manager sees when they open your application.
+Your contact information section is usually placed at the top of your resume no matter which resume format you choose so it’s the first thing a hiring manager sees when they open your application.

 This example of a resume contact info section clearly presents the candidate’s basic information at the top of their resume, providing hiring managers with multiple ways to reach them.